AdobeDocs/developers-animatesdk-docs/C-Level_Extensibility/The_C.md

 -   [JSBool JS\_ExecuteScript()](#jsbool-js_executescript)

-> ***Note:** Adobe Animate runs on 64-bit operating systems only.
+***Note:** Adobe Animate runs on 64-bit operating systems only.
 All C extensions for this release must be built (or rebuilt) for 64 bit support.*

 ### typedef JSBool (\*JSNative)(JSContext \*cx, JSObject \*obj, unsigned int argc, jsval \*argv, jsval \*rval)

 #### Description

-> Method; describes C-level implementations of JavaScript functions in the following situations:
+Method; describes C-level implementations of JavaScript functions in the following situations:

 -   The *cx* pointer is a pointer to an opaque JSContext structure, which must be passed to some of the functions in the JavaScript API.
-This variable holds the interpreterâ€™s execution context.
+This variable holds the interpreter’s execution context.

 -   The *obj* pointer is a pointer to the object in whose context the script executes.
 While the script is running, the this

-> keyword is equal to this object.
+keyword is equal to this object.

 -   The *argc* integer is the number of arguments being passed to the function.

 -   The *argv* pointer is a pointer to an array of jsval structures.
 The array is argc elements in length.

 -   The *rval* pointer is a pointer to a single jsval structure.
-The functionâ€™s return value should be written to \*rval.
+The function’s return value should be written to \*rval.

-> The function returns JS\_TRUE if successful; JS\_FALSE otherwise.
+The function returns JS\_TRUE if successful; JS\_FALSE otherwise.
 If the function returns JS\_FALSE, the current script stops executing and an error message appears.

 ### JSBool JS\_DefineFunction()

 #### Usage

-> JSBool JS\_DefineFunction(unsigned short \*name, JSNative call, unsigned int nargs)
+JSBool JS\_DefineFunction(unsigned short \*name, JSNative call, unsigned int nargs)

 #### Description

-> Method; registers a C-level function with the JavaScript interpreter in Flash.
+Method; registers a C-level function with the JavaScript interpreter in Flash.
 After the JS\_DefineFunction() function registers the C-level function that you specify in the *call* argument, you can invoke it in a JavaScript script by referring to it with the name that you specify in the *name* argument.
 The *name* argument is case-sensitive.
 >
-> Typically, this function is called from the MM\_Init() function, which Flash calls during startup.
+Typically, this function is called from the MM\_Init() function, which Flash calls during startup.

 #### Arguments

-> unsigned short \**name*, JSNative*call*, unsigned int *nargs*
+unsigned short \**name*, JSNative*call*, unsigned int *nargs*

 -   The *name* argument is the name of the function as it is exposed to JavaScript.